-It is always advisable to share disclosures with a colleague, usually the Mental Health and Emotional Wellbeing Lead Jayne Fisher, this helps to safeguard our own emotional wellbeing as we are no longer solely responsible for the pupil, it ensures continuity of care in our absence and it provides an extra source of ideas and support.
+It is always advisable to share disclosures with a colleague, usually the Mental Health and Emotional Wellbeing Lead Jane Hodgkinson, DSL, Jayne Fisher or other member of SLT (Deputy Head - Emma Perkins or EYFS & KSI lead, Natassia Carr) this helps to safeguard our own emotional wellbeing as we are no longer solely responsible for the pupil, it ensures continuity of care in our absence and it provides an extra source of ideas and support.
 We should explain this to the pupil and discuss with them who it would be most appropriate and helpful to share this information with.